brouberol/blog/content/my-dm-toolkit.md

 Title: My dungeon master toolkit
 Date: 2024-04-28
 Category: Dungeons and Dragons
-Description: One of my favourite aspects of being a dungeon master is building my own tools, with a single goal in mind: improving the immersion by removing much of the in-game friction.
-This article will walk you through these tools and provide you with the resources you need should you want to replicate them.
+Description: One of my favourite aspect of being a dungeon master is building my own tools.
+I do this with a single goal in mind: improving the immersion by removing much of the in-game friction.
+This article will walk you through these tools and provide you with the resources you need should you want to use them as well.
-Summary: One of my favourite aspects of being a dungeon master is building my own tools, with a single goal in mind: improving the immersion by removing much of the in-game friction.
-This article will walk you through these tools and provide you with the resources you need should you want to replicate them.
+Summary: One of my favourite aspect of being a dungeon master is building my own tools.
+I do this with a single goal in mind: improving the immersion by removing much of the in-game friction.
+This article will walk you through these tools and provide you with the resources you need should you want to use them as well.
 Image: https://balthazar-rouberol-blog.s3.eu-west-3.amazonaws.com/dm-toolkit/dm-toolkit.jpeg
 Tags: python, DIY
 Keywords: Dungeon Master, TTRPG, D&D, Python, DIY